iknowjason/PurpleCloud/README.md

 For full documentation visit:  https://www.purplecloud.network

 # Changelog
-## 8/20/24:  Updated Azure Sentinel Generator
+## 8/20/24:  Updated Azure Sentinel Generator (Detection Engineering Update:  Get endpoint and Entra logs in same LAW)
 - On sentinel.py: Updated new Azure Monitor Agent (AMA) automated installation on dc and all windows endpoints!
 From now on, all windows endpoints automatically send logs to Log Analytics Workspace / Sentinel.
 Updated detection rule filter for Sysmon and Windows / Security event logs.
+- On sentinel.py: Added Managed Identity VM attack pathway.
 - On sentinel.py: Added Diagnostic setting automated terraform deployment to send Entra ID logs to Log Analytics Workspace / Sentinel
 - On sentinel.py: On Domain Controller, added Sysmon install and sending all Sysmon/Security logs to LAW/Sentinel
 - On sentinel.py: On Domain Controller, removed CSE and streamlined AD Forest installation through powershell